 Resort Fees in Hawaii

 Another thing to remember is that most resorts, and even some hotels, charge a resort fee.
-This fee can vary from $10 to $50+ per night, with most resort fees being in the $25-$35 per night range.
+This fee can vary from $20 to $70+ per night, with most resort fees being in the $25-$35 per night range.

 Does Hawaii have all-inclusive resorts?

 It’s also a good time to mention that there aren’t any all-inclusive resorts in Hawaii.
-Some resorts, like the Hana-Maui Resort offer meal packages, but it’s nothing like the “all-inclusive” you’d find in Cancun.
+Some resorts, like the Hana-Maui Resort, offer meal packages, but it’s nothing like the “all-inclusive” you’d find in Cancun.

 While a few resorts offer meal packages, you won’t find all-you-can-eat-and-drink deals like you do in Mexico or the Caribbean.

-I wrote an entire blog post about Hawaii all-inclusive resorts, do they exist?
+I wrote an entire blog post about Hawaii all-inclusive resorts.
+Do they exist?
 So make sure to check it out!

 Hotel prices in Hawaii

-As you can see, accommodations can vary widely, but you should expect to spend upwards $400 per night for a basic room.
+As you can see, accommodations can vary widely, but you should expect to spend upwards of $500 per night for a basic room.
 One of my favorite budget hotels in Hawaii is the ISO Kauai.
 You can check out my review to learn more about this affordable boutique hotel in Kapa’a, Kauai.

 Rental Cars, Parking & Gas

-Renting a car in Hawaii generally costs between $40 and $100 per day, depending on the type of car, the time of year, and when you book it.
+Renting a car in Hawaii generally costs between $50 and $100+ per day, depending on the type of car, the time of year, and when you book it.
 If you don’t have a rental car yet, I recommend Discount Hawaii Car Rental.
 You’ll find the best deals on any of the Hawaiian Islands.

 If you plan to use Uber or a taxi in Hawaii, factor that into your budget.
 I would not recommend doing it anywhere but Oahu, and even then, I think you should rent a car.
 I once had someone email me regarding my “why to rent a car in Hawaii” post and tell me that they were not renting a car because they were choosing to stay at their resort in Maui.